Emanant and emergent symmetry-topological-order from low-energy spectrum: Low-energy excitations from exact diagonalization

 For odd $L$ with TBC by $Z^z_2$, the emanant symmetry group is $(\Z_2^x\times_\om \Z_2^z) \times \Z_2^{zt}$, generated by $ R_x,\, R_z, R_z\,T_z, $ with anti-commuting $ R_x \, T_z = -T_z \, R_x $ and $ R_x \, R_z = - R_z \, R_x $.

-All these latter three emanant symmetry groups are realized projectively, \ie, only their 2D projective irreps appear in the spectrum.
+All these latter three emanant symmetry groups are realized projectively, \ie, only their 2D projective irreps appear in the spectrum~\footnote{All the symmetry groups mentioned above only have projective irrpes of dimension $2$.}.
 Each 2D projective irrep can be thought of as the 2D \emph{linear} irrep of the corresponding non-Abelian group $D_8$ that arises from the group extension that trivialize the nontrivial second cohomology class $[\om]$.

 We identify the anomaly of the emanant symmetries as follows.
 The emanant symmetry groups we have considered so far (for $L$ odd or even with potential $\Z^z_2$ twist) consist of various $\Z_2$ subgroups.
 One way to detect an anomalous $\Z_2$ subgroup is to insert its symmetry defect and compute the ground state eigenvalue under it.
 The symmetry defect of an anomalous $\Z_2$ symmetry carries fractional charge under itself, leading to the symmetry operator squaring to $-1$ in the defect sector~\cite{LS190404833}.
 For example, consider the subgroup $\Z^z_2$.
 From Table \ref{tab:tbc}, one notes that for $L$ even, \ie, the case with only $\Z^z_2$ defect, the $R_z$ operator acts as identity on the entire groundstate manifold.
 Thus, this subgroup is non-anomalous.
 Because of the permutation symmetry, we conclude that all $\Z^a_2$ subgroups corresponding to internal spin-flip symmetries are non-anomalous.